StudyFind/studyfind-documentation/learning/WEBSCRAPING/README.md

 ## Objective

-Create a web scraping project to extract information about organizations from ProPublica.
-Use both BeautifulSoup AND Selenium to complete this task.
+Create a web scraping project to extract information about organizations Use both BeautifulSoup AND Selenium to complete this task.
 It will allow you to explore two methods of webscraping, both of which have different uses.

 ## Tools and Libraries